-The first lab session of the term (1/8/2019) is mandatory.
-If you miss this lab session, you will be dropped from the course unless you contact the course coordinator before the last day of add/drop.
+You must attend the first lab session of the term.
+If you miss this lab session, you will be dropped from the course unless you contact the course coordinator immediately.

 An unexcused absence from any lab session will result in the loss of all the points/credit available for that session.
 A second unexcused absence will result in an automatic and non-negotiable reduction of one letter grade for the course.
 More than two unexcused absences can result in a failing course grade.